Babylon Revisited: List of characters

-Major themes
+Critical analysis

 Time

 A major theme of the story is of time and the inevitability of past mistakes resurfacing.
-Due to Charlie's incapability to cope after the stock market crash, he tries to make up for all of the years that he missed out on during Honoria's childhood by proving his sobriety to his sister-in-law Marion.
+Due to Charlie's incapability to cope after the stock market crash, he tries to make up for all of the years that he missed out on during Honoria's childhood by proving his sobriety to his sister-in-law, Marion.
 Charlie recognizes the mistakes he made in the past that caused him to lose his daughter in the first place, and his constant longing for a future with her results in his past coming back to haunt him.

 Dislocation and alienation

 During the modernist literary movement during which this story was written, a common theme was that of dislocation and alienation.
-After losing his wife, and then eventually his daughter, Charlie feels an overwhelming sense of loneliness.
+After losing his wife and then eventually his daughter, Charlie feels an overwhelming sense of loneliness.
 Following the Great Depression and the stock market crash, he is confronted with the consequences of his foolish and incautious past, causing him to find the motivation to win custody of his daughter to ease the pain of his miserable solitude.